-RSVP demands a reply and it is your duty as an invitee to respond.
+RSVP demands a reply, and it is your duty as an invitee to confirm your presence or absence.
 RSVP are traditional ways and not meant for tech-savvy invitees.
 In the days of technological advancement, replying via email and social networks may gain precedence.
 Tick the appropriate boxes and read the invitation thoroughly.
 Be mindful in terms of wording etiquette, and you are all set to go!

 Frequently Asked Questions

 Does the bride fill out the RSVP card?

 No, the RSVP card is only for guests.